 15. Uncle: an older helper or adviser (the adjective avuncular is etymologically related); also, an idiom referring to surrender (“cry uncle”)

-2 Responses to “15 Familial Terms and Their Other Meanings”
+2 thoughts on “15 Familial Terms and Their Other Meanings”

 “Daughter: something that derives from something else, or a product of radioactive decay”